-Create a client certificate · Cloudflare SSL docs
+Create a client certificate

 To close the dialog, click OK.

 You can now embed the client certificate in your mobile app or IoT device.
-For an example, see Configure your mobile app or Internet-of-things device.
+For an example, refer to Configure your mobile app or Internet-of-things device .